rsdoiel/antenna/archives/2025/science_and_technology_2025.32.md

 date: 2025-08-13, updated: 2025-08-13, from: The Register (UK I.T.
 News)

-<h4>For now at least, even though government buying can improve, open source is not all it&#39;s cracked up to be</h4> <p><strong>Debate</strong>  Not for the first time, Microsoft is in the spotlight for the UK government&#39;s money it voraciously consumes – apparently £1.9 billion a year in software licensing, and roughly £9 billion over five years.
-Not surprisingly, there are plenty of voices challenging whether this is good use of public money.
-After all, aren&#39;t there plenty of open source alternatives?…</p>
+<h4>For now at least, even though government buying can improve, open source is not all it&#39;s cracked up to be</h4> <p><strong>Register debate series</strong>  Not for the first time, Microsoft is in the spotlight for the UK government&#39;s money it voraciously consumes – apparently £1.9 billion a year in software licensing, and roughly £9 billion over five years.…</p>

 <br>